bleu/cow-airdrop-contract-deployer/README.md

 yarn install
 ```

-2. Move your "allocations.csv" file to /input-folder
+2. Move your input .csv file with airdrop allocations to /input-folder and fill the .env with its name

 The .csv must follow the pattern below: